jlferrete/jlferrete/README.md

 <!-- [![Jose Luis Ferrete has a lot of ideas.](https://train-eze.com/wp-content/uploads/2018/09/under-construction-2891888_1920-1-1600x800.jpg "We're working on our new Github profile.
 Stay tuned.")](https://jlferrete.com) -->

-# Hi, I'm Jose Luis 👋 💻

 <p align="center">
 	<a href="https://jlferrete.com"><img src="https://jlferrete.com/wp-content/uploads/2020/07/jlferrete-optimize.gif" alt="Jose Luis Ferrete has a lot of ideas"/></a>
 </p>

-I'm a web developer who is passionate about creating technology to elevate people, learning new tips every day and building community.
+Hi, my name is Jose Luis 👋 💻 I'm a web developer who is passionate about creating technology to elevate people, learning new tips every day and building community.
 Some technologies I enjoy working with include PHP, Spring Boot and Angular.
 I work at [SDOS](https://www.sdos.es/en) as a WordPress Developer.
 What's more, I have a large work experience as a salesman.
 For this reason, I know how shop works.
 I am able to create awesome shopping web pages.

 Please do not hesitate to contact me if you require any futher information.
 <p align="center">